-A nation of immigrants, it remains predominantly populated by those of European descent — approximately 77% of the population — but Hispanic and Asian populations have been the fastest growing groups in recent years.
+A nation of immigrants, relocation to America has always been a popular choice.
+Although it remains predominantly populated by those of European descent — approximately 77% of the population — Hispanic and Asian populations have been the fastest growing groups in recent years.
 Ethnic diversity continues to be a defining characteristic of the country.

 Geographically, at more than 9.8 million square kilometres and occupying 40% of the North American continent and several island territories, all told, it is the third largest country worldwide.
 With so much territory, its renowned diversity extends to nature, as it is also one of the planet’s 17 mega-diverse nations, hosting an astounding array of natural and geographical features.